In this blog

 Create credible demand forecasts using data analysis, market signals, and sales input.
 Calibrate forecast bias and error, then translate demand into constrained supply plans that the supply chain can actually execute.

-2. Sales & Operations Planning (S&OP) Cadence
+What Is Sales & Operations Planning (S&OP) in Supply Chain Management?

 Run an executive rhythm that reconciles business strategy, financial targets, and operational limits.
 S&OP provides guidance on mix, capacity, and inventory, enabling supply chain managers to collaborate with finance and sales on a unified plan.